Hannanf/capstone_project/README.md

 Goal: For the machine learning analysis, we used supervised machine learning model to explore if we can predict the cost of life insurance by testing different demographics variables.

-Implications: By finding key elements that had strong correlations to the cost, such as age and income, we can perform the model and provide a strong tool for customers who are considering purchasing life insurance.
+Implications: By finding key elements that had strong correlations to the cost, such as age and income, we can provide a strong tool for customers who are considering purchasing life insurance.

 Data explored:
 * Age